 My early retirement is going pretty smoothly.
 There are some challenges, but they aren’t anything extraordinary.
 One big issue is Mrs. RB40’s early retirement.
 We’ll work on that one together and figure something out.

-Other than these issues, life is going pretty well.
-We’ll work on them and report back next July.
+Other than these issues, life is going relatively well.

 Early Retirement is Fantastic

-Anyway, the last 5 years really flew by.
-It’s hard to believe it’s been 5 years since I left my engineering career.
-If I didn’t make the decision to retire early in 2010, I’d probably still be stuck in some gray cubicle.
+Anyway, the last 6 years really flew by.
+It’s hard to believe it’s been that long since I left my engineering career.
+If I hadn’t made the decision to retire early in 2010, I’d probably still be stuck in the same old gray cubicle.
 That’s the real key to early retirement.
-You make it your goal, then put all your effort into it.
-If I can do it, you can do it too.
+You make it your goal, and then put all your effort into it.
 Let’s not wake up at 60 and wonder where all the time has gone.